Shipping from Vietnam to Europe and the USA

 • around 12% for apparel (e.g. boys’ and men’s cotton shirts – code 6105100000).

-The good news is that a large part of goods imported from Vietnam to the EU will soon be subject to preferential tariffs.
-It will be enabled by the implementation of the EVFTA (European Union-Vietnam Free Trade Agreement).
-The agreement was signed in June 2019 and has already been ratified by both parties.
-It will come into force on August 1st, 2020.
+The good news is that a large part of goods imported from Vietnam to the EU are subject to preferential tariffs.
+The EVFTA (European Union-Vietnam Free Trade Agreement) was signed in June 2019 and has already been ratified by both parties.

 • coffee, not roasted – HTS code 0901.11.00 – 0%